fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 meaning that the event handler is actually a <i>function call</i>, not a reference to the function.
 As a general rule, there is nothing wrong with this, but in this particular case the <em>setToValue(0)</em> function is called when React renders the component.
 This function then makes a call to the _setCounter_ function, which in turn causes the component to be re-rendered.
 And this cycle goes on and on...

-There's two potential solutions to this problem.
+There are two potential solutions to this problem.
 The simpler solution is to change the event handlers into the form shown below:

 ```js
 const App = (props) => {